 Changing Dozzle's Hostname

 Dozzle's default connection is called localhost.
-Using --hostname flag Dozzle's name can be changed to anything.
-This value be will shown on the page title and under the Dozzle logo.
+Using the --hostname flag, Dozzle's name can be changed to anything.
+This value will be shown on the page title and under the Dozzle logo.

 Changing the label for localhost also changes the label for the localhost connection which is displayed under the multi-host menu.
 Below is an example of using --hostname to change the name of Dozzle's subheader to mywebsite.xyz.